conda/conda-build/docs/source/define-metadata.rst

    * - py2k
      - True if the Python major version is 2.
    * - py27
      - True if the Python version is 2.7.
+Use of this selector is discouraged.
    * - py34
      - True if the Python version is 3.4.
+Use of this selector is discouraged.
    * - py35
      - True if the Python version is 3.5.
+Use of this selector is discouraged.
    * - py36
      - True if the Python version is 3.6.
+Use of this selector is discouraged.
    * - np
      - The NumPy version as an integer such as ``111``.
 See the CONDA_NPY :ref:`environment variable <build-envs>`.

+The use of the Python version selectors, `py27`, `py34`, etc is discouraged.
+Additional selectors in this series will not be added to conda-build.
+The recommended method to specify a selector for a particular version number is to use the `py` selector with a comparison operator, for example `py==37`.

 Because the selector is any valid Python expression, complicated logic is possible: